jayantaa/jayantaa/README.md

-- 👋 Hi, I’m @jayantaa
+- 👋 Hi, I’m Jayanta.
-- 👀 I’m interested in ...
+- 👀 I’m interested in coding
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently working as Associate in CTS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ Langauges: Java 8, Springboot, c# , javascript, React JS , PHP
+- 💞️ Database:  SQl , Cassandra
-- 📫 How to reach me ...
+- 📫 Mail at : jayanta.238@gmail.com

 <!---
 jayantaa/jayantaa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.